ssg-research/amulet/docs/CONTRIBUTING.md

 ### Adding a model architecture
 Please follow these steps to add a new model architecture to Amulet:
-1. Create a file in `amulet/models/` that defines a model as a `torch.nn.Module` subclass.
+1. Create a file in `amulet/models/` that defines a model as a `nn.Module` subclass.
 2. We recommend including a `get_hidden()` function in the model since some modules use it.
 This function outputs the model's hidden layer activations.
 Example code: [`amulet/models/vgg.py:L65-76`](https://github.com/ssg-research/amulet/blob/main/amulet/models/vgg.py#L65-L76).
 3. Import the new model into `amulet/models/__init__.py`.
 For example, `from model_file import model_name`.
 4. We also recommend configuring the model size and complexity via input parameters.
 Please see [`amulet/models/vgg.py`](https://github.com/ssg-research/amulet/blob/main/amulet/models/vgg.py) or [`amulet/models/binary_net.py`](https://github.com/ssg-research/amulet/blob/main/amulet/models/binary_net.py) for examples.